trujilloRJ/personal_blog/content/posts/radar-doppler.md

 ## 3. Testing the first CNN

-Our first neural networks is inspired by the one proposed in the [original paper](https://digital-library.theiet.org/content/journals/10.1049/iet-rsn.2019.0307).
+Our first neural network is inspired by the one proposed in the [original paper](https://digital-library.theiet.org/content/journals/10.1049/iet-rsn.2019.0307).
 It has 1 convolutional layer followed by 4 fully connected layers.

 ```Python
 import torch.nn as nn